Braid: Weaving Symbolic and Neural Knowledge into Coherent Logical Explanations: Putting it all together

 \section{Putting it all together}

-Braid-BC solves the motivating example in Section \ref{section:motivation} by generating the proof tree shown in Figure \ref{fig:explanation}.
+Braid solves the motivating example by generating the proof tree shown in Figure \ref{fig:explanation}.

-It starts by using the Agentful Action Prover (AAP) to backchain on the rule R1 described in Section \ref{section:AAP}, which first looks for Zoey’s goals and then checks if the “place” action (e3) performed by Zoey can lead to one of her goals (line 1).
+It starts by using the Agentful Action Prover (AAP) to backchain on the rule R1, which first looks for Zoey’s goals and then checks if the “place” action (e3) performed by Zoey can lead to one of her goals (line 1).
 The sub-proofs use rules to infer that Zoey wants her plant to be healthy (R2), and that the plant being in contact with light causes it to become healthy (R4).
-R2 and R4 are generated by both the GLUCOSE-based and template-based DRG (the reasoner chooses the higher of the two rule confidences).
-Braid-BC also uses a dynamically generated rule (from the template-based DRG) about ambient properties being transferred between nearby objects (R5).
-Note that rules R3, R6 and R7 are not dynamically generated but come from the semantics of “buy”, “put” and “sunny” respectively, as defined in the Hector ontology.
-Finally, the reasoner uses a fuzzy unification function to realize that put and place are similar actions in this context (as described in Section \ref{sec:unifiers}).
+Note that R2, R4 and R5 are dynamically generated by the GLUCOSE-based DRG, while R3, R6 and R7 come from the semantics of “buy”, “put” and “sunny” respectively, as manually defined in the Hector ontology.
+Finally, a fuzzy unification function is used to realize that put and place are similar actions in this context.

-Our larger QA system built on top of Braid-BC has a Natural Language Generation (NLG) module which generates a more consumable explanation for end-users from the logical proof tree (also shown in the figure).